ctrlaltdeleon/infinitygauntlet/info-sessions/alex-cs-info-session.md

       2. FCL contributes to providing libraries such as `Math`, etc.
 3. What is boxing and unboxing?
    1. Boxing is the process of converting a value type to the type `object` or to any interface type implemented by this value type.
+   2. This process enables a unified view of the system wherein a value of an type can be an object.

 ```cs
 // Boxing.